Soul Care in African American Practice

 "As a white person and advocate of the Christian contemplative tradition, I was deeply moved to learn how the essence of contemplative practice is inextricably woven into the fabric of African American spirituality.
 Barbara Peacock tells of how prayer, spiritual companioning, meditation, and lament were vital spiritual disciplines of some of the most prominent black leaders in history and were forged in the fires of racism, brutality, and slavery.
 This book signals a new day dawning when African American spirituality's unique features will include the distinctives of the contemplative way.
 I'm honored to commend it to you.
 Read it and be inspired!"

-Part I: African American Spiritual Leaders: Spiritual Direction and Disciplines
+Part 1: Spiritual Direction and Spiritual Disciplines

 1. Dr. Fredrick Douglas: Spiritual Direction and Lectio Divina